Board of Directors

 Michael B. Mulcahy is Senior Vice President and Regional Manager of Citizens Business Bank and is responsible for all of the bank’s business financial centers from the San Gabriel Valley down through the South Bay.

-Mike’s professional career incorporates more than 25 years of commercial banking, private equity and investment banking experience which includes Senior Leadership Positions with Washington Mutual, Wells Fargo Bank and Security Pacific Bank.
+Michael’s professional career incorporates more than 25 years of commercial banking, private equity and investment banking experience which includes Senior Leadership Positions with Washington Mutual, Wells Fargo Bank and Security Pacific Bank.

 Janis Penton is Senior Vice President and Senior Counsel for Union Bank supporting the institutional services and trust groups.
 She has been a public finance attorney for more than 25 years in private practice and in-house with financial institutions.